imran99744/voting-app/README.md

-# Azure DevOps CI/CD with ACR, AKS, and GitOps
+# Migration from GitHub Actions CI/CD to Azure DevOps with ACR, AKS, and GitOps (ArgoCD)

 ## Overview